 It’s recommended to test for this drifting every year after your beacon hits the five-year mark or so.
 A beacon that no longer transmits on the correct frequency cannot be found by other beacons.
 Many manufacturers offer a summer service to check your beacon is functioning properly.
 Some beacons, like the Arva Evo BT, even have a group check mode that can check other beacons in your group for frequency drift.

 A smartphone is an essential item when ski touring.
-Digital mapping, camera, trip planning, emergency communications, etc., are all critical for a day out.
+Digital mapping, a camera, trip planning, emergency communications, etc., are all critical for a day out.
 Even a cellphone in airplane mode can interfere with a beacon.
-It is recommended to keep a phone (and any electronic device) at least 8 inches or 20 cm away from a transmitting beacon.
+Keep your phone (and any electronic device) at least 8 inches or 20 cm away from a transmitting beacon.
 In search mode, the distance should be at least 20 inches or 50 cm away, and at least 36 inches or 1 m away if you are sending a signal with the phone, like calling for help.

 This Electromagnetic Interference (EMI) can look like incorrect distance or direction reading, signals that pop up and go away, multiple signals when there shouldn’t be, etc. Many beacon manufacturers are starting to integrate software that senses EMI and will tell the rescuer to remove the source of interference if possible, or shorten search strips.